-Nat Turner was an enslaved African preacher who led one of the bloodiest slave rebellions in American history.
-Our Nat Turner quotes document his life and legacy.
+These Nat Turner quotes document the life and legacy of the enslaved African preacher who led one of the bloodiest slave rebellions in American history.

 What have you learned about Nat Turner?